jpjpjp2020/schoolprojects/BFS_pathfinding/README.md

 - Stations is read into a map with station name as a key and station struct as a value - futureproofing efficiently, as can just expand the struct if need more values for a station (like coordinates, pos future airport connections, capacity etc).
 - Connections will go into a bool map (mimicking a set) - because connectios either exist or not and easier to also check for uniqueness as a-b == b-a connection.
 - Connections from raw data to maps will use : instead of - for readability and clear signal of which data is used (debugging etc).
 Also better for differentiation for names with _ where connections with - would be kind of hard to follow in debugging prints.

+### Test cases for review/audit:

+- It completes the movements in no more than 6 turns for 4 trains between bond_square and space_port:

+    ```go
+    go run . ./map.txt bond_square space_port 4
+    // or
+    go run . ./map.txt bond_square space_port 4 log
+    ```
+- It displays "Error" on stderr when a map contains more than 10000 stations:

+    ```go
+    go run . ./maplarge.txt 1 2 5
+    // or
+    go run . ./maplarge.txt 1 2 5 log
+    ```
+- It finds more than one valid route for 100 trains between waterloo and st_pancras in the London Network Map:

+    ```go
+    go run . ./map5.txt waterloo st_pancras 100
+    // or
+    go run . ./map5.txt waterloo st_pancras 100 log
+    ```
+- It completes the movements in no more than 6 turns for 9 trains between beethoven and part:

+    ```go
+    go run . ./map6.txt beethoven part 9
+    // or
+    go run . ./map6.txt beethoven part 9 log
+    ```
+- It completes the movements in no more than 11 turns for 20 trains between beginning and terminus:

+    ```go
+    go run . ./map7.txt beginning terminus 20
+    // or
+    go run . ./map7.txt beginning terminus 20 log
+    ```
+- It completes the movements in no more than 6 turns for 4 trains between two and four:

+    ```go
+    go run . ./mapnumbers.txt two four 4
+    // or
+    go run . ./mapnumbers.txt two four 4 log
+    ```
+- It can find more than one route for 2 trains between waterloo and st_pancras for the London Network Map:

+    ```go
+    go run . ./map5.txt waterloo st_pancras 2
+    // or
+    go run . ./map5.txt waterloo st_pancras 2 log
+    ```
+- It finds more than one valid route for 3 trains between waterloo and st_pancras in the London Network Map:

+    ```go
+    go run . ./map5.txt waterloo st_pancras 3
+    // or
+    go run . ./map5.txt waterloo st_pancras 3 log
+    ```
+- It finds more than one valid route for 4 trains between waterloo and st_pancras in the London Network Map:

+    ```go
+    go run . ./map5.txt waterloo st_pancras 4
+    // or
+    go run . ./map5.txt waterloo st_pancras 4 log
+    ```
+- It finds only a single valid route for 1 train between waterloo and st_pancras in the London Network Map:

+    ```go
+    go run . ./map5.txt waterloo st_pancras 1
+    // or
+    go run . ./map5.txt waterloo st_pancras 1 log
+    ```
+- It completes the movements in no more than 8 turns for 10 trains between jungle and desert:

+    ```go
+    go run . ./map2.txt jungle desert 10
+    // or
+    go run . ./map2.txt jungle desert 10 log
+    ```
+- It completes the movements in no more than 8 turns for 9 trains between small and large:

+    ```go
+    go run . ./map3.txt small large 9
+    // or
+    go run . ./map3.txt small large 9 log
+    ```